-The people of the United Kingdom have voted to leave the European Union.
-The full implications of this decision and the timescales by which the UK will navigate its ultimate exit from the EU remain unknown.
-It seems likely that there will be a period of volatility and uncertainty, as the UK redefines its relationship with other European countries.
+In June 2016, the people of the United Kingdom voted to leave the European Union.
+The full implications of this decision and the details of the UK's exit from the EU remain unknown, but it seems likely that there will be a period of uncertainty as the UK redefines its relationship with other European countries.

 The development of our research strategy and the underpinning research themes make clear our commitment to delivering research that can be applied to some of the greatest challenges facing humanity.
 This work knows no geographical boundaries and is reliant on our ability to forge collaborations with the world’s best researchers, regardless of their country of domicile.

 The impact Brexit will have on the research funding available to UK universities from the EU is unknown.
 However, we are exploring various scenarios as part of our Brexit contingency planning to find ways of maintaining research income or mitigating potential losses in funding opportunities.